What Is Treatment as Prevention?

-TasP works when a person living with HIV takes HIV medication exactly as prescribed and has regular follow-up care, including regular viral load tests to ensure their viral load stays undetectable.
-Read about the prevention benefits of HIV medication.
+TasP works when a person with HIV takes HIV medicine exactly as prescribed and has regular follow-up care, including routine viral load tests to ensure their viral load stays undetectable.

-Taking HIV Medication to Stay Healthy and Prevent Transmission
+Taking HIV Medicine to Stay Healthy and Prevent Transmission

 There are important health benefits to getting the viral load as low as possible.
-People living with HIV who know their status, take HIV medication daily as prescribed, and get and keep an undetectable viral load can live long, healthy lives.
+People with HIV who know their status, take HIV medicine as prescribed, and get and keep an undetectable viral load can live long and healthy lives.

-If you have stopped taking your HIV medication or are having trouble taking all the doses as prescribed, talk to your health care provider as soon as possible.
-Your provider can help you get back on track and discuss the best strategies to prevent transmitting HIV through sex while you get your viral load undetectable again.
+If you have stopped taking your HIV medicine or are having trouble taking all the doses as prescribed, talk to your health care provider as soon as possible.
+Your provider can help you get back on track and discuss the best strategies to prevent transmitting HIV to your sexual partners until your viral load is confirmed to be undetectable again.

 How Do We Know Treatment as Prevention Works?

-Large research studies with newer HIV medications have shown that treatment is prevention.
-These studies monitored thousands of male-female and male-male couples in which one partner has HIV and the other does not over several years.
+Large research studies with newer HIV medicines have shown that treatment is prevention.
+Over several years, these studies monitored thousands of male-female and male-male couples in which one partner has HIV and the other does not.
 No HIV transmissions were observed when the HIV-positive partner was virally suppressed.
 This means that if you keep your viral load undetectable, there is effectively no risk of transmitting HIV to someone you have vaginal, anal, or oral sex with.
-Read about the scientific evidence.

-Taking HIV medicine to maintain an undetectable viral load does not protect you or your partner from getting other sexually transmitted diseases (STDs), so talk to your provider about ways to prevent other STDs.
+Taking HIV medicine to maintain an undetectable viral load does not protect you or your partner from getting other sexually transmitted infections (STIs), so talk to your provider about ways to prevent other STIs.

 Talk to Your Partner

 TasP can be used alone or in conjunction with other prevention strategies.
-Talk about your HIV status with your sexual partners and decide together which prevention methods you will use.
+Talk about your HIV status with your sexual partners and decide together which prevention methods to use.
 Some states have laws that require you to tell your sexual partner that you have HIV in certain circumstances.